River-Mochi/CS2-Templates/README.md

 ### Style & Conventions

+Optional - Using Colossal styles
 - Private instance fields: `m_FieldName`
 - Private static fields: `s_FieldName`
 - Constants: `kName`
-- Put `using` directives inside the namespace block (optional, but many Colossal game files do this).
 - .editorconfig enforces these naming rules (remove or change it if you like different styles)

 ### Troubleshooting